Har Mar Mall: History

 By the early 2000s, the once-booming cinema had become outdated in technology and in seating styles.
-In 2006, AMC (which owned the Har Mar theaters) opened a new theater complex nearby in Rosedale with digital technology and stadium seating, and the once-thriving screens at Har Mar were permanently shuttered.
+In 2006, AMC (which owned the Har Mar theaters) opened a new theater complex nearby in Rosedale with digital technology and stadium seating, and the once-thriving screens at Har Mar permanently shuttered.

 In 2014, Burlington Coat Factory, a discount apparel retailer, announced that they planned to lease a 52300 sqft space previously occupied by Northwestern Books; the opening of this location allowed all of Har Mar's anchor tenants to be completely leased.
 Currently, the mall still prospers mixing "large, special interest stores, as well as a variety of smaller, more unique stores" under one roof.
 Several new tenants and businesses have begun leasing space in the center, such as Staples Inc., D'Amico & Sons, and several other fine dining establishments.

 In popular culture

-Har Mar Superstar, an indie rock musician and leader of the musical group Sean Na Na, took his stage name from Har Mar Mall.
-According to Sean Tillmann, Superstar's legal name, he acquired the name after spending his youth "watching movies and writing songs about passers-by in the food court".
+Musician Sean Tillmann uses the name Har Mar Superstar as his stage name.
+According to Sean Tillmann, Superstar's legal name, he acquired the name after spending his youth "watching movies and writing songs about passers-by in the food court" at Har Mar Mall.
 He visited the shopping mall frequently as "it was across the street from where [he] worked in an office job".